Aubstract/AubCPU3/README.md

 ### Caller-Callee agreement:
 - The first three arguments of a subroutine will be stored in x2 through x4
 - Any additional arguments will be pushed onto the stack
+- The return value will be stored in x1
 - The return address will be the last thing pushed onto the stack
 - The return address will be deallocated by the caller
 - x1 through x4 are caller-saved